-Each application for a development or clearing and grading permit shall be accompanied by a tree survey.

-If a clearing and grading accompanies an application for any other development permit, the tree survey shall be of the same scale as, and superimposed on, a development site plan or preliminary plat.
-Trees to be surveyed include all trees greater than or equal to 8" DBH.
+- (A) Each application for a development or clearing and grading permit shall be accompanied by a tree survey.
+If a clearing and grading application accompanies an application for any other development permit, the tree survey shall be of the same scale as, and superimposed on, a development site plan or preliminary plat. - (B) Trees to be surveyed include all trees greater than or equal to 8" DBH.
 Identification of trees smaller than 8" DBH is encouraged if the applicant determines that trees smaller than 8" DBH but larger than 3" DBH may be needed for credit.
 All tree surveys shall include location, number, size (DBH), qualifying trunks and species with a scaled graphic representation of each protected tree, and the trunk location shall be provided.
 All required tree surveys shall include the name, phone number, address, signature, and seal of a licensed surveyor, landscape architect, or civil engineer registered in the State of North Carolina.
 The survey shall include all trees to be protected or preserved, and those scheduled to be removed, including dead and damaged trees.
 Construction access shall be shown on the survey.
 In cases where a previously approved recorded plat is utilized for the purpose of tree survey, the name, address, phone number, signature and seal of the licensed landscape architect, civil engineer, or surveyor registered in the State of North Carolina shall be provided.
 A scaled infrared or high resolution black and white aerial photograph or print of equal quality may be substituted in cases where the Village Planner determines that it would provide sufficient information from which a decision may be made.
 This is typically the case when large contiguous areas of preservation are proposed, and the trees will not need to be counted towards credit.

-- (A) Existing Lots of Record.
-Existing lots of record are lots created by final plat prior to the effective date of this Section. - (1) If an existing lot of record is undeveloped as of the effective date of this section, a tree survey shall be prepared prior to clearing or development. - (2) If an existing lot of record is developed for single-family residential purposes and is proposed for redevelopment, additions, or modifications, a landscape plan shall be submitted consistent with the requirements of Appendix B. A tree survey is not required. - (3) If an existing lot of record is developed for nonresidential purposes and is proposed for redevelopment, additions, or modifications, submittal requirements shall comply with Section 9.5, Part 2 and a tree survey is not required.

-(4) In the event an existing lot of record is damaged or destroyed due to disasters such as windstorms, ice storms, fire, or hurricanes, the requirements of this section shall not apply.
+- (C) Existing Lots.
+Existing lots are lots created by final plat prior to the effective date of this Section. - (1) If an existing lot is undeveloped as of the effective date of this section, a tree survey shall be prepared prior to clearing or development. - (2) If an existing lot is developed for single-family residential purposes and is proposed for redevelopment, additions, or modifications, a landscape plan shall be submitted consistent with the requirements of Appendix B. A tree survey is not required. - (3) If an existing lot is developed for nonresidential purposes and is proposed for redevelopment, additions, or modifications, submittal requirements shall comply with Section 9.5, Part 2 and a tree survey is not required. - (4) In the event an existing lot is damaged or destroyed due to disasters such as windstorms, ice storms, fire, or hurricanes, the requirements of this section shall not apply.

-9.5.1.4 Tree Removal Standards for Undeveloped Lots of Record and Parcels
+9.5.1.4 Buffer Yard Standards

-(A) When a clearing and grading application is required and additional changes to the land are not proposed through a Major or Minor Site Plan or Major or Minor Subdivision, a minimum planted perimeter buffer must be preserved and or created per the Table 9.5.1.4 unless a tree preservation credit is provided as allowed under this Section.
+(A) When a clearing and grading application is required and additional changes to the land are not proposed through a Major or Minor Site Plan or Major or Minor Subdivision, a minimum perimeter buffer must be planted or preserved per Table 9.5.1.4